rightjs/rightjs-home/docs/en/tutorials/getting-started.md

 But classes in RightJS also support inheritance and Ruby-style modules sharing.
 Read [this article](/tutorials/object-oriented-programming) for more information on this topic.

+## Cookies Handling, :cookies

+By default RightJS has a simple interface to help you work with the cookies.
+It automatically escapes/unescapes the values, sets expiration dates and makes other helpful things.
+And if you hook up the [JSON](/goods/json) module it will transparently save and retrieve any JSON exportable values like arrays, objects, booleans, etc.

+    Cookie.set('key', 'value');
+    Cookie.get('key');
+    Cookie.remove('key');

+Read the api documentation for {Cookie} for more details